hedes-gs/WorkflowGs/README.md

 Ansible scripts are used to deploy the binaries and to update the versions of kafka, hbase, hadoop and storm in the cluster.

-See our wikir https://github.com/hedes-gs/WorkflowGs/wiki for the Architecture diagrams.
+See our wiki https://github.com/hedes-gs/WorkflowGs/wiki for the Architecture diagrams.